 The AAS Board of Directors represents the membership and oversees programmatic, procedural, and financial matters of the organization.
 The board includes the elected positions of President, Vice President, Past President, and Past Past President, collectively referred to as the officers.
-The board of directors also includes the elected chairs of the four Area Councils (China & Inner Asia, Northeast Asia, Southeast Asia, and South Asia), and the chair of the Council of Conferences.
+The board of directors also includes the elected chairs of the four Area Councils (East & Inner Asia, Northeast Asia, Southeast Asia, and South Asia), and the chair of the Council of Conferences.
 Additionally, appointed members of the board include the AAS Executive Director (ex officio), the chair of the Finance Committee, the editor of The Journal of Asian Studies, the chair of the Editorial Board, and the chair of the Annual Conference Program Committee.

 The Board of Directors meets twice a year—once in the fall and a second time at the Annual Conference in the spring—and conducts business in between meetings via email discussions and conference calls.